Warriorscoder/Quadb-Tech/README.md

 # Quadb-Tech Task Manager

 ## Overview
-Quadb-Tech Task Manager is a task management application built using **React, Redux, and Gemini AI**.
+Quadb-Tech Task Manager is a task management application built using **Next, Redux, and Gemini AI**.
 It allows users to create task categories, add tasks, manage them efficiently, and even get AI-powered suggestions for achieving tasks.

 ## Features